Symptoms include sensitivity to bright light, blurred vision, and intermittent feeling of a foreign object in the eye.

 Doctors diagnose bullous keratopathy based on the appearance of the person's cornea.

 Treatment can include eye drops to draw the excess fluid from the cornea, drugs to lower pressure in the eye, and corneal transplantation.

 Bullous keratopathy is most common among older people.
 It can occur by itself, may run in families, and, occasionally, occurs after eye surgery, such as cataract removal.

 The swelling leads to the formation of fluid-filled blisters on the surface of the cornea.
-Eye discomfort, pain when looking at bright lights, and loss of vision can result.
-The blisters can rupture, causing pain, often with the sensation of a foreign object trapped in the eye, and can further impair vision.
+Sensitivity when looking at bright lights and significant blurring of vision can result.
+The blisters can rupture, causing severe pain, often with the sensation of a foreign object trapped in the eye, and can further impair vision.

 The diagnosis of bullous keratopathy is based on the typical appearance of a swollen, cloudy cornea with blisters on the surface.
 A slit lamp, an instrument that enables a doctor to examine the eye under high magnification, is used to examine the cornea.
 During the examination, the doctor may apply eye drops that contain a yellow-green dye called fluorescein.
 The fluorescein temporarily stains damaged areas of the cornea, making it possible to see damaged areas that are not otherwise visible.